enpkg/enpkg_data_organization/README.md

 You can of course add as many additional columns as you wish (bioactivity, injection date, LC method, ...).

-An example of metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/metadata.tsv).
+An example of samples' metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/metadata.tsv).

 #### 2.2 LC-MS metadata file
 This file must contain the LC-MS method details.
 It can be free text saved as .txt file (such as the method section in an article for example), or a more structured file (such as a .yaml file). **Only one requirment: always use the same format when referring to the same LC-MS method!**

-An example of metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/lcms_method_params.txt).
+An example of LC-MS metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/lcms_method_params.txt).

 #### 2.3 LC-MS processing
 This file must contain the LC-MS processing details (the parameters used in MZmine).
 As for the LC-MS metadata file, it can be free text saved as .txt file (such as the method section in an article for example), or a more structured file (such as a .yaml file). **Only one requirment: always use the same format when referring to the same LC-MS processing parameters!**

 **For this file, we recommend you to use the .xml parameters file you can export directly from MZmine.**

-An example of metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/lcms_processing_params.xml).
+An example of LC-MS processing metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/lcms_processing_params.xml).

 **Finally, place the 3 metadata files in the folder where you exported your feature lists files.**